artem-dementiev/case-aware-spellcheck-enhancer/README.md

 4. **System Dictionary Update**:
 	- After the system dictionary is updated, **Obsidian** no longer underlines those words during spellcheck.

+> **Note**: Using the plugin does not guarantee the removal of red spellcheck underlines for all CamelCase or PascalCase words, even if they are added to the system dictionary.
+Obsidian may still underline some of them for unclear reasons.
 ---

 ## Developer Notes